-Federal Falls Walking Track Near Orange
+Federal Falls Walk Near Orange (Beautiful Waterfall and Scenery)

 Federal Falls is a stunning waterfall in Mount Canobolas State Conservation Area near the city of Orange in the Central Tablelands region.